 Test your integration

-Once you had integrated your payment solution with Converge, we recommend you to test the integration.
+Once you have integrated your payment solution with Converge, we recommend that you test the integration.
 Here are the important links needed for testing your integration before going live:

 - Use the demo endpoints when testing your integration.

 - Only use Elavon-approved card numbers to test your integration.
 Refer to the Test Cards section for more information.